SwedbankPay/developer.swedbankpay.com/payments/trustly/after-payment.md

 ### Create reversal transaction

-The `create-reversal` operation will reverse a previously captured payment and refund the amount to the consumer.
+The `create-reversal` operation will reverse a payment and refund the amount to the consumer.
 To reverse a payment, perform the `create-reversal` operation.
 The HTTP body of the request should look as
 follows: